Spackenkill Union Free School District

 The Spackenkill Union Free School District, also known as Spackenkill School District, is a New York school district in the town of Poughkeepsie, New York.

+It includes a majority of the Crown Heights and Spackenkill census-designated places (hamlets).

-The Spackenkill UFSD has 4 schools and has about 1,500 students district wide.
+The Spackenkill UFSD has four schools and has about 1,500 students district wide.
 The current Superintendent is Dr. Paul Fanuele.

 History of Spackenkill

 The Spackenkill Union Free School District was chartered by the New York State Legislature in 1865 and is one of about 130 remaining union free school districts within the state.
 The uniqueness of remaining independent without centralization with other districts has helped Spackenkill remain a small and close-knit school district.